kf6gpe/gnuradio-baycon-2020/presentation.md

 * On Linux, use your package manager
 * On Windows, use an installer
 * On macOS, use MacPorts
 * Did I mention that it's open source!
-You can also build from the source code
+You can also build from source
 * See the [GNU Radio Wiki](https://wiki.gnuradio.org/index.php/InstallingGR) for more details

 # What does GNU Radio give me?